 Propagate Sweet Potato Vine

-At the end of this post is a video so be sure to check that out.
+At the end of this post is a step-by-step video of the best way I have found that works so be sure to check that out.

 Related: Planting Sweet Potato vines in White Metal Tubs